 10 Mar How to fix or remake old low-quality permanent makeup

 In fact, the overlapping of the low quality permanent makeup is akin to the work of a jeweler.
 There are so many subtleties and secrets in it that it is almost impossible to master them to a beginner.
-But there are basic laws of correction work that you need to know.
+We have an online course on removing permanent makeup, but hear we discuss basic laws of correction work that you need to know.

 I recommend to my students do not use: